geeksloth/signal-frequency-filtering-example/README.md

 ## Step 1.
 Signal Generation
 1. Generate a linear space-time starting value of the sequence from 0, to the stop sequence at 10, and there are 2000 samples.
 2. Generate a signal from the previous space-time with 2 frequencies with different amplitude.
 3. Analyze the frequencies by applying the `Fourier Analysis`.
-If the length of our data is in seconds, now it is in Hertz.
+If the length of our data is in `second`, now it is in `Hz`.

 ![code-1.png](static/code-1.png)